srivats0603/python_2.7/README.md

 - "applyFuncSpee.py" is to test the speed of vector vs. iterative method.
 This uses .apply() method in python
 - "autocorellation.py" is testing the autocorrelation in a time-series
 - "csvReadWrite.py" is a simple csv file read example using numpy's correlation method and shift in pandas
 - "datetime.py" is testing the python datetime library.
+- "fuzzyDistances.py" is a good example of finding string matches using fuzzy ratios - application of python fuzzywuzzy library.
 - "interpolation.py" for generating a point on a line using linear interpolation. it also finds the closest located point in a list from the interpolated point.
 - "pgConnect.py" using psycopg library to establish connection with a postgress database.
 - "readCfgParser.py" is for reading a text config file using configparser library.